 Day 1: Champoeg State Park to Independence

-The Scenic Bikeway starts about 30 miles south of Portland, in Champoeg State Park, the site of a former bustling pioneer town.
+The Scenic Bikeway starts about 30 miles south of Portland, in Champoeg State Heritage Area, the site of a former bustling pioneer town.
 We mounted our two-wheeled steeds and caught our first glimpse of the Willamette River, which we’d follow south to Eugene.
 Immediately we saw one of the dozens of green and white “WV” signs that would guide us through the valley over the next three days.
-In fact we would never miss a single turn, thanks to the signs, plus the maps and cue sheets from Ride Oregon Ride.
+In fact we would never miss a single turn, thanks to the signs, plus the maps and cue sheets.

 We warmed up on flat farm roads that cut through fields planted with hops climbing 20-foot lengths of twine.
 After stopping at the Willamette Mission State Park to admire the arching pathways through rows of hazelnut and walnut orchards, we continued into the town of Keizer, winding through neighborhoods of bloom-filled yards.
-We’d been talking about lunch for at least an hour by the time we reached Salem, so we happily dug into tacos, enchiladas and sweet Mexican Cokes at La Perla Tapatia — the perfect boost for the last portion of our day’s ride.
+We’d been talking about lunch for at least an hour by the time we reached Salem, so we happily dug into tacos, enchiladas and sweet Mexican Cokes at a taqueria.

 I followed Tony’s wheel along a twisting forested road bordering the rolling Willamette River, past acres of blueberry bushes at Breyman Farms.
 We vowed to return in August for pints of berries from the roadside fruit stand.
 After crossing the river on a sweeping bridge we arrived in Independence, a tiny town packed with historic buildings.
 For an overnight consider the historic Buena Vista House, a small bed and breakfast with garden views in a quiet setting.
 After a 45-mile day, you’ll enjoy the hearty American pub fare at the Independence Grill.